moonbitlang/moonbit-course/course10/lecture_en.md

 According to the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle) or [birthday problem](https://en.wikipedia.org/wiki/Birthday_problem), the amount of data we map may exceed the range of integers, and the hash value may far exceed the valid array indices.
 For example, we obviously can't directly allocate an array with 2.1 billion slots, and then collisions will occur where multiple data have the same array index (different pieces of data may have the same hash value, and different hash values may be mapped to the same index in an array).
 There are several ways to handle hash collisions.

-One approach is direct addressing.
+One approach is **direct addressing**.
 When data must be stored in the slot corresponding to the array index we calculated, different pieces of data might be stored in the same slot causing issues.
 So, we use another data structure in each slot to store items hashed to the same index.
 Possible data structures include lists, balanced binary trees, and the original array turns into an array of lists or trees.

-Another approach is open addressing which does not change the type of the array, so the array still stores data directly but follows specific rules about finding empty slots to store the data.
+Another approach is **open addressing** which does not change the type of the array, so the array still stores data directly but follows specific rules about finding empty slots to store the data.
 For example, linear probing can be used to find the next empty slot to store data starting from the original slot, while quadratic probing increments the index by $1^2$, $2^2$, $3^2$ ... to find empty slots.
 In this lecture, we'll focus on direct addressing with lists and open addressing with linear probing.

 ## HashMap Based on Direct Addressing